Loans for small businesses in Scotland

 Apply for an SME loan today

-Regardless of your industry, if you’d like to have a chat about business lending, contact Fleximize.
-They'll talk you through the options.
-Call 020 7100 0110.
+Regardless of your industry, if you’d like to have a chat about unsecured business lending, contact us on 020 7100 0110.

-Or apply for a loan by clicking on the Apply Now button – you could have the cash in your account within two days.
+Or apply for an unsecured loan by clicking on the Apply Now button – you could have the cash in your account within two days.

 If you want to delve deeper into small business finance, then look at The Ultimate Guide to Business Funding.